-You must understand that both audio and video play the major role in any live stream.
+You must understand that both audio and video play a major role in any live stream.

-The audience would not appreciate distortion or a poor quality feed on any of the two aspects at all:
+The audience would not appreciate distortion or poor quality feed on any of the two aspects at all:

 - Invest in some high-quality microphones and other audio enhancing devices.

-- Use an external mic instead of built-in camera mics.
+- Use external mic instead of built-in camera mics.

-- Use wireless mics if the audio source is far from the camera.
+- Use wireless mic if the audio source is far from the camera.

 - If possible, get the sound feed directly from the PA soundboard.

 - Keep the mic as close as possible to the sound source.